supervisely-ecosystem/import-wizard-docs/import_to_project/09_team_files/overview.md

 > description: Import data from Team Files.

 This option allows you to import data from the Team Files.
+It is a convenient way to import data without uploading it manually every time you want to import the same data.

-✅ It is a convenient way to import data without uploading it manually every time you want to import the same data.
+    === Team Files selector widget ===

 ## How to use: